mmoreram/ControllerExtraBundle/README.md

 ```

-> If the exception is being launched on an annotation (e.g. Entity annotation) remember to add the JsonResponse
+> If the exception is being launched on an annotation (e.g. Entity annotation)
-> annotation at the beginning or at least before any annotation that could cause an exception
+> remember to add the JsonResponse annotation at the beginning or at least before
+> any annotation that could cause an exception.

 > If multiple @Mmoreram\JsonResponse are defined in same action, last instance
 > will overwrite previous.
 Anyway just one instance should be defined.